Codey-LAB/WP-AI-HUB/README.md

   `[aihub_chat provider="gemini" model="gemini-2.5-flash"]`

 ## License
-This project is dual licensed under : Apache-2.0 [LICENSE] + ESOL[ESOL]-1.1 —
+This project is dual licensed under: Apache-2.0 [LICENSE] + ESOL [ESOL]-1.1 —
-> by © Volkan Kücükbudak for a more secure internet.
+> © Volkan Kücükbudak — for a more secure internet.

 ##### Note
 This plugin isn't perfect yet and should be considered a test for AI programming and human interaction.
 If you like it, I'd love to hear your feedback.
-I'm not sure yet if I'll use it for WordPress, but I know what's needed on the web :P Here's an AI code boilerplate for AI Orchestrat from a wannabe professor :D
+I'm not sure yet if I'll use it for WordPress, but I know what's needed on the web :P Here's an AI code boilerplate for AI orchestrated by a wannabe professor :D